 No. All proposals are submitted to the Provost's Office.
 The Provost's Office will route the proposal to the Graduate Council if necessary.
 The Graduate Council does not review/approve course proposals, they do consider all graduate level program and catalog changes.

 CCN forms are required for undergraduate classes only.
 They are required for new courses (including cross listed courses), course deletions, or changes to course prefix, number, title and/or credits.
+Occasionally, we need to send out notifications for description and/or component changes as well.
+Even if the other institutions do not have the same discipline/prefix, notifications must go out.
+In this case, we would need to send the notifications to the registrars.
 For your convenience, technical assistance staff will complete the CCN form if contacted early in the proposal development process.
 Staff will verify the course number/title, complete the form and notify the other NSHE institutions.
-The submitter must respond to questions from other NSHE institutions.
+The submitter must respond to questions/concerns from the other NSHE institutions.
 The CCN form allows the other NSHE institutions 10 business days to respond.
 To avoid delays in processing, contact the technical assistance staff early in the process.
 If proposals are submitted without the CCN form, staff will complete the form; however, processing of the proposal will be delayed for three weeks.
-Proposals received without a CCN form at the submission deadline, cannot be included on the next meeting agenda.
+Proposals received without a CCN form at the submission deadline, may be moved to the next meeting agenda.

-No. The UCCC now utilizes a Sharepoint site and posts proposals and the supplemental materials electronically.
-If you are submitting hard copies, three (3) copies are required.
-It is possible to submit proposals electronically.
-If the proposals have been signed by your college C and C chair, they can be scanned and emailed to UCC@unr.edu.
+No. The UCCC now utilizes a Sharepoint site and posts proposals and the supplemental materials electronically so it is not necessary to submit multiple copies.
+It is preferable to submit proposals electronically.
+If the proposals have been signed by your college C & C chair, they can be scanned and emailed to UCC@unr.edu.
 If they are being sent electronically but the signature of the college chair is not on the form, you can still submit the proposal but it must be sent via email by the UCCC representative for your college or the UCCC representative must be cc'd on the email.
 To find the UCCC representative for your college, click here to view the committee membership.

 Technical Assistance is a review process performed on proposals prior to being placed on the UCCC agenda.
 The purpose of this review is to make sure proposal packets are complete prior to being considered by the UCCC thereby reducing potential delays in the approval process.
 Reviews are performed on course proposals, program proposals and prerequisite changes.
 This review can take place at any point in the development of the proposal.
-The review is completed by the Technical Assistance committee which will check to make sure that all necessary paperwork is completed, various databases will be checked for correct course numbers and titles, impacted departments, catalog/DARS references, transfer agreements and potential overlap.
-Additionally, CCN forms will be completed and implementation information will be verified.
+The review is completed by the Technical Assistance committee which will check to make sure that all necessary paperwork is completed, various databases will be checked for correct course numbers and titles, impacted departments, catalog/AAR references, scheduling, transfer agreements, and potential overlap.
+Additionally, CCN compliance and implementation information will be verified.
+CCN forms will be completed and notifications will be sent out if that has not already been done.
 If the proposal is missing information, you will be notified.

 Yes, every meeting has a published deadline for completed proposals to be received in order to be reviewed and included on the upcoming meeting agenda.
 Proposals must be received in the Provost's Office by 5:00 p.m. on the deadline date.
 Completed proposals received after this date will be placed in the pending file for the next meeting.
 Meeting deadlines are published on our calendar.
 View the committee calendar.